Ayurvedic Pho

 1. Warm some ghee (or olive oil) in a pot and add the whole spices.

-2. Once the spices change colour, add the powdered spices and wait till the aroma comes up.
+2. Once the spices change colour, add chicken/beans along with turmeric and stir.

-3. Then pour boiling water into the pot and add the chicken breast/beans along with kombu, salt and sugar.
+3. Then pour boiling water into the pot along with kombu, salt and sugar.
 Simmer for 45min.

-4. Then add chopped parsley root, oregano, basil and coriander.
+4. Then add chopped parsley root and herbs - oregano, basil and coriander.

 5. After 10min add savoy cabbage and cook for 5-7 min or until the veggies are cooked.